-A stress fracture is an overuse injury and is a relatively common injury in sports.
+A stress fracture is an overuse injury and a relatively common sports injury.

-- Pain with activity that lessens with rest
+Pain with activity that lessens with rest is the most common symptom of a stress fracture.

 Your physician will ask you for a complete medical history, have you describe your symptoms and how the injury occurred, and conduct a physical examination.
 An X-ray, MRI or bone scan may be necessary to confirm the diagnosis or rule out other problems.